kasperpeulen/sowiso-author-completions/README.md

 ### Bugs
 - Too much completions are shown, make it scrollable or limit the completions FIXED
 - Completion context is not updating if the completions are not visible.
+FIXED